marcusjoshm/pb_cap_analysis/README.md

 # Apply 1.2x multiplication to background values (more aggressive background subtraction)
 python analyze_enrichment.py /path/to/your/data --bg-factor 1.2

+# Force background peak selection below 100 (useful when you know true background is low)
+python analyze_enrichment.py /path/to/your/data --max-background 100

+# Enlarge perimeter ROIs by 5 pixels to capture more background
+python analyze_enrichment.py /path/to/your/data --enlarge-rois 5

+# Combine multiple options
+python analyze_enrichment.py /path/to/your/data --bg-factor 1.0 --max-background 100 --enlarge-rois 5

-# Default behavior (1.0x - no adjustment)
+# Default behavior (1.0x factor, no constraint, no enlargement)
 python analyze_enrichment.py /path/to/your/data
 ```

+**Parameter descriptions:**

-The `--bg-factor` parameter allows you to adjust the background subtraction stringency.
+- **`--bg-factor`**: Adjusts background subtraction stringency.
 Values < 1.0 result in more conservative background estimates (less background subtracted), while values > 1.0 result in more aggressive background subtraction.

+- **`--max-background`**: Constrains background peak selection to only consider peaks below this threshold.
+When set:
+  - Selects the most prominent peak below the threshold
+  - If no peaks detected below threshold, uses the histogram bin with highest frequency below threshold
+  - Useful for datasets where you know the true background should be low (e.g., < 100)
+  - When not set (default), uses the leftmost (lowest intensity) detected peak

+- **`--enlarge-rois`**: Expands the perimeter ROIs by the specified number of pixels using binary dilation.
+This increases the region used for background estimation, which can be helpful when the default perimeter is too narrow.

 This script: